BOztasUK/BOztasUK/README.md

 I thrive in roles where I can leverage data to solve critical problems and create solutions with real-world impact, particularly in financial systems and fintech.
 I have worked closely with **Danske Bank** to research AI models for transaction monitoring, presented research at international conferences, and created synthetic datasets now used by other researchers.

+**PhD in Computer Science** researching **advanced deep learning techniques for anti-money laundering**, with a **First-Class Honours BSc in Mathematics with Finance and Accounting** from Queen Mary University of London.
+Experienced in developing and deploying machine learning models across both academic and industry environments.

+Collaborated with Danske Bank on AI models for transaction monitoring, presented research at international conferences, and created synthetic datasets now used by other researchers.
+Focused on leveraging data to solve complex problems and drive impactful solutions.

 ### 🔬 Background & Skills

 - **Academic Background**: PhD in Computer Science, specialising in anti-money laundering and AI model development.